CredentialEngine/CredentialRegistry/docs/local_testing.md

 mkdir -p tmp          # tests expect Rails.root/tmp to exist touch tmp/.keep       # keeps the folder in Git
 ```
-(If you prefer, you can instead edit `Dockerfile.test` so the entrypoint does `m
-kdir -p /app/tmp` automatically.)
+(If you prefer, you can instead edit `Dockerfile.test` so the entrypoint does `mkdir -p /app/tmp` automatically.)

 ## 3. Build the test image